Stardown-app/Stardown/docs/develop.md

 - [ ] **Right-clicking a website's unselected header** shows the "Copy markdown link to here" option.
 - [ ] **Right-clicking selected text** shows the "Copy markdown of selection" option.
 - [ ] **Right-clicking an unselected image** shows the "Copy markdown of image" option.
-- [ ] **Selecting text, then right-clicking an unselected image** shows the "Copy markdown of image" option, but may or may not also show the "Copy markdown of selection" option.
+- [ ] **Selecting text, then right-clicking an unselected image**, due to browser limitations, shows no context menu option in Chromium and shows "Copy markdown of selection" in Firefox.
 - [ ] **Selecting text and image(s), then right-clicking the selected text** shows the "Copy markdown of selection" option.
-- [ ] **Selecting text and image(s), then right-clicking a selected image** shows the "Copy markdown of selection" option, and may or may not also show the "Copy markdown of image" option.
+- [ ] **Selecting text and image(s), then right-clicking a selected image** shows the "Copy markdown of selection" option.
+- [ ] **Selecting text and link(s), then right-clicking a selected link** shows the "Copy markdown of selection" option.
 - [ ] **Right-clicking a link that is not an image** shows the "Copy markdown of link" option.
 - [ ] **Right-clicking a link that is an image** might not show any context menu options due to browser limitations.
 If a context menu option appears, it should be "Copy markdown of image".
 - [ ] **Right-clicking a video** shows the "Copy markdown of video" option, but may require a second right-click for the correct context menu to appear because some videos (e.g. YouTube videos) have a special context menu.